deepu-30/fraud_detect-telcogen-app/README.md

 # Detecting real time mobile-calls fraud with TelcoGenerator App

-Services I used for this project is Windows VM > eventHubs > azure-stream-analytics > stroage
+Services I used for this project is Windows VM > eventHubs > azure-stream-analytics > storage

 Although this is my first time on github so I try my best to explain what I did with the help of azure services...
 I created a real time fraud detection in azure with the help of TelcoGenerate app which works on windows so for that I created a windows VM and then after creating a vm I set up a remote desktop connection(RDP) then inside vm I install a zip file of TelcoGenereator app then unzip it and then next, further process I will tell you through steps :